stoll-jonathan/Sorting_Algorithm_Analyzer/README.md

 ### Overview
 This program generates 3 sets of random integer values in the range of 0 to 1,000,000 and sorts them twice (so each sorting algorithm can be tested on both unsorted and sorted data).
-The number sets are of sizes:
+The random number sets are of sizes:
 1. 1,000
 2. 10,000
 3. 100,000.